ibexa/documentation-developer/docs/guide/field_type_reference.md

 The Image Field Type allows you to store an image file.

-A **variation service** handles the conversion of the original image into different formats and sizes through a set of preconfigured named variations: large, small, medium, black & white thumbnail, etc.
+A **variation service** handles the conversion of the original image into different formats and sizes through a set of preconfigured named variations: large, small, medium, black and white thumbnail, etc.

 ### PHP API Field Type